The Grid

 Corporate Engineers

-Corporate engineers handle the Grid's public face — the clean, monitored, profitable sections.
+They learn Nexus protocols.
+They handle the Grid's clean, monitored, profitable sections.

 The Lamplighters

 Control the Grid, control the Sprawl.
-Every major faction understands this, and each has positioned itself accordingly.
+Every faction knows this.
+Each has positioned accordingly.

 Ironclad Industries

-Manufactures Grid components.
-Controls supply chains for replacement parts.
-When a junction fails, Ironclad decides how quickly it gets fixed — and at what price.
+Manufactures Grid components and controls supply chains for replacement parts.
+Could theoretically withhold them.
+Never has — the economic fallout would destroy them too.
+When a junction fails, Ironclad decides how quickly it gets fixed and at what price.
+Their industrial core is the Grid's largest single consumer.
+Mutual dependency that neither acknowledges.

 Nexus Dynamics

-Controls 22% of Grid capacity and all digital monitoring systems.
-Nexus doesn't just use the Grid — it watches it.
+Draws 22% of total capacity and runs the most sophisticated monitoring of Grid behavior, tracking flows that hint at ORACLE fragment activity.
 Every power fluctuation, every consumption pattern, every anomaly feeds into Nexus intelligence systems.
+They share nothing.

 The Collective